The Best RN-to-MSN Programs (No BSN Required) of 2025

 • GRE or MAT scores (requirement of some schools)

-Prerequisite classes are key to ensure prospective MSN students have the foundational knowledge to gain a higher level of intellect.
-The following are the 7 most common prerequisites:
+Prerequisite classes ensure prospective MSN students are adequately prepared for the rigor of a master’s degree.
+Here are the seven most common prerequisites:

 • Microbiology